Strategies for Vision Programming

 OpenCV is an open source computer vision library that is widely used throughout academia and industry.
 It has support from hardware manufactures providing GPU accelerated processing, it has bindings for a number of languages including C++, Java, and Python.
 It is also well documented with many web sites, books, videos, and training courses so there are lots of resources available to help learn how to use it.
 The C++ and Java versions of WPILib include the OpenCV libraries, there is support in the library for capturing, processing and viewing video, and tools to help you create your vision algorithms.
 For more information about OpenCV see https://opencv.org.

 Vision code can be embedded into the main robot program on the roboRIO.
 Building and running the vision code is straightforward because it is built and deployed along with the robot program.
-The vision code can be written by hand or generated by GRIP in either C++ or Java.
+The vision code can be written in C++, Java, or Python.
 The disadvantage of this approach is that having vision code running on the same processor as the robot program can cause performance issues.
 This is something you will have to evaluate depending on the requirements for your robot and vision program.

 In this approach, the vision code simply produces results that the robot code directly uses.
 Be careful about synchronization issues when writing robot code that is getting values from a vision thread.
-The GRIP generated code and the VisionRunner class in WPILib make this easier.
+The VisionRunner class in WPILib make this easier.

 Using functions provided by the CameraServer class, the video stream can be sent to dashboards such as Shuffleboard so operators can see what the camera sees.
 In addition, annotations can be added to the images using OpenCV commands so targets or other interesting objects can be identified in the dashboard view.

 When vision code is running on the DS computer, the video is streamed back to the Driver Station laptop for processing.
 Even the older Classmate laptops are substantially faster at vision processing than the roboRIO.
-GRIP can be run on the Driver Station laptop directly with the results sent back to the robot using NetworkTables.
-Alternatively you can write your own vision program using a language of your choosing.
+You can write your own vision program using a language of your choosing.
 Python makes a good choice since there is a native NetworkTables implementation and the OpenCV bindings are very good.

 After the images are processed, the key values such as the target position, distance or anything else you need can be sent back to the robot with NetworkTables.
 This approach generally has higher latency, as delay is added due to the images needing to be sent to the laptop.
 Bandwidth limitations also limit the maximum resolution and FPS of the images used for processing.

-The video stream can be displayed on Shuffleboard or in GRIP.
+The video stream can be displayed on Shuffleboard or SmartDashboard.

 Coprocessors such as the Raspberry Pi are ideal for supporting vision code (see Using the Raspberry Pi for FRC).
 The advantage is that they can run full speed and not interfere with the robot program.
 In this case, the camera is probably connected to the coprocessor or (in the case of Ethernet cameras) an Ethernet switch on the robot.
 The program can be written in any language; Python is a good choice because of its simple bindings to OpenCV and NetworkTables.
 Some teams have used high performance vision coprocessors such as the Nvidia Jetson for fastest speed and highest resolution, although this approach generally requires advanced Linux and programming knowledge.